Finer-Things/Grading-Script-3.0/README.md

 This project is all about the Course Class module, which provides an object-oriented framework to automate just about everything I need to do with student data in a variety of ways, differing with each course I teach.
 # Course Class
 ## Grading Functionality
-* Tracks student data across different record-keeping platforms, navigating two student id systems used by the campus.
+* Tracks student data across several record-keeping platforms, simultaneously handling two conflicting student id systems used by my own campus.
 * Automates the calculation of grades based on scores, grade categories (e.g. "Quiz Total", "Homework Total", etc.) and their weights.
 *   Multiple curving methods can be applied to individual assignments/exams, or to an entire grade category.
 See the CurveSetter class inside the file for a list of options.
 *   Creates a csv file formatted for grade submission at the end of the quarter, so submitting grades is just a drag and drop process.